Arosteyn/CSA-2025---VAPT-Project/README.md

 # Cyber Attack Lifecycle & VAPT Project
-This repository is for showcasing my cybersecurity project reports.
+This repository is for showcasing my cybersecurity project reports.It acts as a reference for Cyber Attack Lifecycle & VAPT reports.
 All content is view-only.
 ## 📌 Project Background
 This repository contains my course project from ICTAK covering the **Cyber Attack Lifecycle** and hands-on **Vulnerability Assessment and Penetration Testing (VAPT)**.
 The project was executed in multiple phases: Literature Survey, Reconnaissance, Vulnerability Assessment, and Penetration Testing.